 What kinds of roof systems can be used with Pumice-Crete® walls?
 Any roofing system that will work with a masonry wall.
 The bond beam at the top of the wall holds the anchor-bolts for the wood plates.
 Rebar can be extended out of the bond beam to tie into masonry or steel roof systems.

 What special considerations are necessary to use Pumice-Crete®?
 Finished walls will be over twice as thick as conventional walls, so extended sills and jambs are needed unless the wall design calls for angles or curves that reduce the wall thickness at windows and door openings.
 Electrical and plumbing that absolutely must go into exterior walls need to be roughed-in before the pumice-crete is poured.
 Remember, the aesthetic quality of the finished walls in terms of being straight, plumb, and smoothly curved is entirely dependent on the quality of the formwork.

 Where can I find additional information and expertise on building with Pumice-Crete®?
 Visit Scott MacHardy’s website (Pumice-Crete Building Systems of NM) at pumicecrete.com; also, a web search on “pumice-crete” turns up newspaper and magazine articles, books, videos, and websites from experienced pumice-crete material builders.
-Another Pumice-Crete builder with extensive experience is Ray Peters—he can be reached at firstname.lastname@example.org
+You can also contact Brian Jeppsen at Hess Pumice: firstname.lastname@example.org